Telephone counselling

 Our counselling team is here for you

 We have a team of qualified counsellors who have extensive experience either personally or professionally within the field of sight loss.
-This is a telephone service for anyone who has been diagnosed with macular disease.
-We also offer the same service to that person’s family members, in the UK or internationally.
+This is a free, UK telephone service for anyone who has been diagnosed with macular disease or their family members.

-We are bound by the BACP (British Association of Counselling and Psychotherapy) Ethical Framework for Good Practice in Counselling, and fully compliant with the Data Protection Act.
+We are bound by the British Association of Counselling and Psychotherapy (BACP) Ethical Framework for Good Practice in Counselling, and fully compliant with the Data Protection Act.

 Our confidential counselling service has been running for 20 years.
-We pride ourselves on providing this excellent service, which we are able to operate with a minimal waiting list.
+We pride ourselves on providing this excellent service, which we operate with a minimal waiting list.

 Video: Carol's story - Telephone counselling